CesiumGS/cdb-to-3dtiles/README.md

 Capability|Supported
 --|--
-Preserve instance and class metadata for models and vector layers|:heavy_check_mark:
+Preserve instance and class attributes for models and vector layers|:heavy_check_mark:
 Preserve geometry and texture quality with command line options for controlling mesh decimation|:heavy_check_mark:
 Clamp models to the primary elevation dataset|:heavy_check_mark:
 Clamp vector layers to the primary elevation dataset|:x:

 #### CDB versions

-CDB versions 3.0 and above are supported.
+All versions of CDB are supported.
 CDB 3.0 and CDB OGC 1.2 have been tested most during development.

 ### :checkered_flag: Performance